 If you would like to target conda env commands, prefix the command name with env.
 For example, conda env list would be passed to run_for as env_list.

 class CondaPostCommand

 Return type to use when defining a conda post-command plugin hook.

 For details on how this is used, see conda_post_commands().

-- name -- Post-command name (e.g., custom_plugin_post_commands). - action -- Callable which contains the code to be run.
+• name -- Post-command name (e.g., custom_plugin_post_commands).